 This holiday season, here are four things to avoid to make sure you stay healthy during the holidays.

 Avoid a kiss from Great-Aunt Wilma.

-While your pre-tax accounts won’t prevent the sharing of germs from distant relatives, they are on your side when it comes to the flu.
+While your pre-tax accounts won’t prevent the sharing of germs at holiday events, they are on your side when it comes to the flu.
 Start with a little prevention.
 Vaccines, including the flu shot, are eligible under a pre-tax account.

 If prevention doesn’t work and you find yourself calling or visiting your doctor, you are covered.
 Plus, any prescribed medications are eligible from pre-tax accounts as well.

 Stay away from the Sugar Plum Fairy.

 If you get a craving for another piece of blueberry pie at the family gathering, you may want to reconsider.
 Why?